Water Heights at Flynn Lake Dam

 Water Level

-Without historical data it is difficult to state that the water level at the beginning of 2022-23 was atypically high.
-However, it was nearly 5” higher than the water level at ice-out in 2023-24 and was at least 3” higher than any other water level recorded in 2022-23 after the initial peak had subsided.
-Furthermore, the water level dropped rather quickly in spring of 2023 suggesting that there was excess water in the system that simply needed time to be flushed out.
+• The water level at the beginning of 2023-24 (i.e., end of 2022-23 winter) may have been atypically high as it was at least 5” higher than the water level at ice-out in 2024-25, 4” higher than the water level at ice-out in 2025-26, and 3” higher than any other water level recorded in 2023-24 after the initial peak had subsided (Figure 1; Table 1).
+Furthermore, the water level dropped rather quickly in spring of 2023 suggesting that there was excess water in the system that simply needed time to be flushed out (Figure 1).

 Change in Water Level

-The greatest daily change in water level was an increase of 2.4 on July 27, 2023 following 1.16” of rain.
-Interestingly lower daily water level increases were observed following greater amounts of rain on other dates.
+• The greatest daily change in water level was an increase of 2.4 on July 27, 2023 following 1.16” of rain.
+Interestingly lower daily water level increases were observed following greater amounts of rain on other dates (Figure 3).

 Data Collection